-The current policy of the Board of Directors is to pay each independent Board Member, in addition to equity compensation as may be approved from time to time by the Board of Directors and/or Compensation Committee, \$40,000 per compensation year as an annual retainer fee payable to each member of the Board of Directors, plus additional committee fees of \$5,000 for each member of the Compensation Committee or Nomination and Corporate Governance Committee, and \$7,500 for each member of the Audit Committee or Risk Committee; \$10,000 for the Chairperson of the Compensation Committee and the Nomination and Corporate Governance Committee and \$15,000 for the Chairperson of the Audit Committee and of the Risk Committee.
+The current policy of the Board of Directors is to pay each independent Board Member, in addition to equity compensation as may be approved from time to time by the Board of Directors and/or Compensation Committee, \$40,000 per compensation year as an annual retainer fee payable to each member of the Board of Directors, plus additional committee fees of \$5,000 for each member of the Compensation Committee or Nomination and Corporate Governance Committee, and \$7,500 for each member of the Audit Committee or Risk Committee; \$10,000 for the Chairperson of the Compensation Committee and the Nomination and Corporate Governance Committee and \$15,000 for the Chairperson of the Risk Committee.
 Additionally, the Lead Director (currently Mr. McGovern) is to receive an additional equity grant each year valued at \$30,000.
 For independent directors, cash fees are earned and paid one quarter in arrears.
-The Board of Directors also currently grants each new independent director an option to purchase 5,000 shares of common stock, at the exercise price equal to the fair market value on the date of grant as calculated pursuant to the Plan, and such options vesting in equal monthly installments over the 48 months after the grant date, subject to the holder's continued service to us on such vesting dates.
-Due to limitations on the amount of compensation that can be paid to directors in a compensation year, as defined, new independent directors in 2021 were issued an option to purchase 3,950 shares of common stock in 2021 and were issued options to purchase an additional 1,050 shares of common stock in 2022 as part of the new independent director grant.
-In addition, in 2022 Dr. Gold and Mr. McGovern were issued an option to purchase 750 shares of common stock in 2022 representing the remaining balance of their initial new independent director grant.
+The Board of Directors also currently grants each new independent directors and to the Risk common Stock, at the exercise price equal to the fair market value on the date of grant as calculated pursuant to the Plan, and such options vesting in equal monthly installments over the 48 months after the grant date, subject to the holder's continued service to us on such vesting dates.
+Due to limitations on the amount of compensation that can be paid to directors in a compensation year, as defined, new independent directors in 2021 were issued an option to purchase 3,950 shares of Common Stock in 2021 and were issued options to purchase an additional 1,050 shares of Common Stock in 2022 as part of the new independent director grant.
+In addition, in 2022 Dr. Gold and Mr. McGovern were issued an option to purchase 750 shares of Common Stock in 2022 representing the remaining balance of their initial new independent director grant.